rufer7/aspnetcore-serilog-azureappservice/README.md

    - Linux Plan: select before created app service plan
    - Enable and configure continuous deployment under `Deployment` tab

-1. Add the following application settings to the web app:
+1. Ensure the following application setting is set in the Azure App Service:

+This setting is already set, if deployment is done using GitHub Actions integration.

+> [!IMPORTANT]
+> Without this setting, the application will not log to Application Insights.

 - Name: `APPLICATIONINSIGHTS_CONNECTION_STRING`
 - Value: connection string of the before created application insights resource

-> [!IMPORTANT]
-> Without this setting, the application will not log to Application Insights

 ## Links